Quantitative Closure Analysis toward Ideal Fluids: Convergence

 \subsection{$L^\infty$-vorticity (Yudovich solution) and Besov-regular vorticity}

-In this part, we prove the convergence of the vorticity $\w^{\e}$ when the initial vorticity belongs to $(L^\infty \cap L^1)(\R^2)$.
-Since the forcing term in the vorticity equation~\eqref{weqnP} contains the microscopic component $\p_{x_j}\mathbf{r}_{ij}^{\e}$, which does not belong to $L^1(\R^2)$, we decompose the vorticity into an initial-data part $\w^{\e}_A$ and a forcing part $\w^{\e}_B$, as defined in Definition~\ref{D.wAwB}.
+In the case of bounded vorticity (the Yudovich class \cite{Yudovich}), the inviscid limit of the incompressible Navier--Stokes equations has been extensively studied.
+In two dimensions, Chemin \cite{Chemin} established convergence of the velocity by exploiting an Osgood-type argument.
+Subsequently, Masmoudi \cite{Masmoudi} obtained convergence results for the vorticity in both $d=2$ and $d=3$.
+More recently, convergence of the vorticity in $L^p$ for all $p \in [1,\infty)$ on $\T^2$ was established in \cite{2020Constan}, where convergence rates were also obtained under additional regularity assumptions.
+For further developments, see \cite{2020Constan} and the references therein.

-Since the microscopic contribution satisfies the scaling estimate $\frac{1}{\e^2}\|\p_{x_j}\mathbf{r}_{ij}^{\e}\|_{L^2_T L^2_x} \les \kappa^{\frac{1}{2}}\mathcal{D}_G^{\frac{1}{2}}$, this contribution corresponds to the convergence rate arising in the inviscid limit of the Navier--Stokes equations established in~\cite{2020Constan}.
-In addition, due to the compressible component of the Boltzmann solution, we obtain an extra convergence rate corresponding to the scale $\e^{\frac{1}{4}-}$, which is associated with the Strichartz estimate in dimension $d=2$.
-After establishing convergence, we further derive an explicit convergence rate under additional regularity assumptions on the initial data.
+In this section, we prove the convergence of the vorticity $\w^{\e}$ when the initial vorticity belongs to \(L^\infty \cap L^1(\R^2)\).
+The limit becomes the unique weak solution of the incompressible Euler equation.
+Under a Besov-type regularity condition, we also obtain a convergence rate.

 Recall the radial energy decomposion in Definition \ref{D.Ra-E} and $\bar{u}\cdot\nabla_x \bar{\w}=0$.
 Recall also that we decomposed $F^{\e}=M^{\e}+\AC{\P}F^{\e}$ as in \eqref{F-ME}.
 We now present the main theorem of this section.